Thangjing Hill: Mythology

 In Meitei mythology, the hill is mainly associated with the deity Eputhou Thangjing who is considered the guardian of the mountain and the protector of the south of the Kanglei world.
 The hill is also mentioned in the love story of Khamba Thoibi.

+In the mythology of the Koireng people, Thangjing Hill was a sacred worship site where they revered the deity "Ibudhou Thangching Koirel Lai", known commonly as "Koren Lai" (literally, god of the Koireng).
+He was incorporated into the Meitei pantheon.